Develop

 Overview

-With this feature, you can provide realistic inputs to your application running in the simulator.
+With this feature, you can forward input data from physical Meta Quest Touch controllers through your headset to the Meta XR Simulator, providing realistic controller input to your application running in the simulator.

 Set up

-Connect your Quest device to a PC through a USB cable.
+1. Connect your Meta Quest device to a PC through a USB cable.

 Connecting